SinBin10/Javascript-Practice/Projects Javascript/Project Learnings/readme.md

 arr[index].key;

 4) If you want to position a div with respect to a container(can be body) give the parent container position: relative; and give position: absolute; to the container being positioned.
+Absolute positioning takes place with respect to the parent container Fixed positioning takes place with respect to the viewport.

 after that you can position it by using left: 10%, right, etc.